Saint Louis University has a good working relationship with the media and strives to be as helpful as possible to reporters.

 - Call the reporter back or say that someone will respond as soon as possible.

-- Contact University media relations or Medical Center media relations and provide information as soon as possible.
+- Contact University media relations and provide information as soon as possible.

 - Practice saying your words out loud before interview.